ecmwf-projects/cookiecutter-conda-package/README.md

 pip install -e .
 ```

-Finally to run pre-commit and pytest on the newly created package run:
+Finally to run pre-commit, pytest, and mypy on the newly created package run:

 ```
 make